Research says that our bodies and minds respond differently to different types of music, and at the office this is extremely important.

 - Regulations for Noise Levels – Health & Safety

-Music can enhance the atmosphere and productivity of a work environment.
+Music at work can enhance the atmosphere and productivity of a work environment.
 It can enhance or inhibit what you are trying to achieve, such as: employee morale, productivity, relaxation and collaboration.

 Depending on the tasks that are required to be done, as well as individual preferences, research suggests that listening to certain types of music can improve outcomes.